Voltage-controlled resistor: Distortion considerations

 Distortion is a major concern with voltage-controlled resistors.
 When an AC or non-DC input signal is applied that results in the VCR resistor moving out of the linear triode region (or operated in a less than perfectly linear triode region), uneven amplification of the input signal results (as a direct result of a non-linear increase in resistance).
 This results in distortion of the output signal.

 In order to overcome this problem, non-linearized VCRs are simply operated at fairly low signal levels.
 Linearized VCR designs, on the other hand, will have significantly less distortion at much higher input voltage signal levels and allow an improvement in total harmonic distortion specification.

 For example, the simulation below shows a significant amount of visual distortion when the input signal of 5 V peak-to-peak is applied to a non-linearized VCR design.

 On the other hand, a simulation of a linearized VCR design shows very little distortion when a 8 V peak-to-peak input signal is applied (Figure 7).

 Other VCR topologies and designs

 Besides these more basic VCR designs, there are numerous more sophisticated designs.
-These designs often include a differential difference conveyor current (DDCC) circuit, a differential amplifier, two or more matched JFET transistors or one or two op amps.
+These designs often include a differential difference conveyor current (DDCC) circuit, a differential amplifier, two or more matched JFET transistors or one or two operational amplifiers.
 These designs offer improvements in dynamic range, distortion, signal-to-noise ratio and sensitivity to temperature variations.